ccwinch/live-streaming-tech-notes/src/settings.md

 [^ccip]: If the IP address of the camera controller has changed, you'll need to use that IP address instead.

-## Datavideo NVS-34 streaming encoder
+## Datavideo NVS-34 streaming encoder settings

+This section describes how to configure the encoder settings using Chrome to access the encoder's website.

+First, you need to browse to the encoder's homepage and log in.
+There should be a bookmark for the homepage, on Chrome's bookmark bar, entitled "NVS-34 encoder".

+Log in using the default account of "admin" and password "000000".

+If you managed to log in, skip the next section to configure the encoder.

+If the encoder's homepage was not found, read the next section.

+### Finding the encoder's homepage

-If the above IP address is not correct, find the encoder IP address by running the DeviceFinder application on the live streaming PC.
+First you need to find the encoder's IP address by running the DeviceFinder application on the live streaming PC.
 Select the interface starting with `192` and then click the "Scan" button:

 [![](./images/device-finder-scan.jpg)](./images/device-finder-scan.jpg)